FLY Racing unveils Kinetic Mesh racewear

-FLY Racing has announced its newest addition to its lineup, the 2021.5 Kinetic Mesh gear.
+FLY Racing has announced the newest addition to its lineup, the 2021.5 Kinetic Mesh gear.

 The “soft launch” offers the product before FLY announces its entire 2022 collection in a few months, according to Western Power Sports media content coordinator CJ Richards.